 When you think of David Arquette, you probably think of the lovable goofball from the Scream movies.
-I can say this with confidence because that’s what most people think of him as after he was typecast as that after the Scream movies.
+I can say this confidently because that’s what most people think of him after he was typecast as that after the Scream movies.

-“I’m just tired of being the joke” he says, while atop his horse scooter wearing a purple cape while vaping.
-Arquette feels, all at once, the loveable goofball you’re already thinking of and a slightly lost soul who just wants a little respect.
-Introduced to the world of wrestling by way of the 2000 film Ready to Rumble, he found a community that seemed perfectly suited for him.
-A sport, a theatrical sport, that appealed to his goofball nature.
+“I’m just tired of being the joke“, he says while atop his horse, Scooter, wearing a purple cape while vaping.
+Arquette feels, all at once, the loveable goofball you’re already thinking of and a slightly lost soul who wants a little respect.
+Introduced to professional wrestling through the 2000 film Ready to Rumble, he found a community that seemed ideally suited for him.
+A sport, a theatrical sport that appealed to his goofball nature.

 This is a good movie, people.

-What makes the film work so well is that is invested in the same truthiness that the sport itself is.
-“I haven’t had a job in ten years” Arquette says near the start of the film, despite working steadily (albeit not in leading roles).
-He also transforms from an overweight, out of shape middle-aged sad sack into a hyper fit pro seemingly overnight.
+The film works so well because it is invested in the same truthiness that the sport itself is.
+“I haven’t had a job in ten years“, Arquette says near the film’s start, despite working steadily (albeit not in leading roles).
+He also transforms from an overweight, out-of-shape middle-aged sad sack into a hyperfine pro seemingly overnight.

-Seriously, watching Arquette fun into traffic –actual, literal, Tijuana traffic– to get his kicked is one of the most ridiculous and balletic sequences of the film.
+Seriously, watching Arquette fun into traffic –actual, literal, Tijuana traffic– to get his ass kicked is one of the film’s most ridiculous and balletic sequences.